scotthibbs/Amateur-Radio-Simple-Study-Guides/README.txt

 * Print these questions.
 * Read, AT LEAST, one page every day.
 I recommend reading them in bed until they put you to sleep.
 This rule stays in effect until the test is passed.
-* After reading three or more times, try on line practice tests until passing with ease.
+* After reading three or more times, try on line practice tests at HamExam.org until passing with ease.
 * Schedule your test.
 * Pass the test